HarveyLab/mouseVR/README.md

 #### Rails, brackets, and t-nuts

 McMaster or Thorlabs or any other 80-20 style rail materials should work.
 Note that Mcmaster t-nuts / fasteners are not compatible with thorlabs rails as they have slightly different slot dimensions.
-Thorlabs t-nuts are compatible with all rails we’ve tested.
+Thorlabs t-nuts are compatible with McMaster t-slotted framing.
 Only the 15" Horizontal rails need to be 1/4-20 end tapped.

 #### Acrylic